 For a prompt response, email is the best tool to reach me.
 I check it multiple times a day.Please check this site frequently for updates on chapters, homework, projects, and other important information.
 I look forward to this school year.
 It is going to be a fantastic year.

 "Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning."
 Mr. Einstein

 Yes Ma'am writing rubric is attached below, Points vary depending on assignment.
 However, the rubric is how I grade.

-Extra credit can be earned as I assign it.
 Students will have multiple opportunities to obtain points that will improve their grades.
-Please keep check regular on the calander and in their agendas.
+Please keep check regular on the calendar and in their agendas.